limlab-unipd/bim-app-viewer/README.md

 A web-based BIM viewer for IFC-native cost data visualization and model-based cost analysis.

-**Live viewer:** The application is deployed on Vercel and can be accessed at: https://bim-app-viewer.vercel.app
+**Link viewer:** The application is deployed on Vercel and can be accessed at: https://bim-app-viewer.vercel.app

 **Video demo:** A short video-tutorial demonstrates the main functionalities of the viewer, including model loading, cost inspection, unit-cost exploration, resource-based cost analysis, and scene-visibility controls at: https://www.youtube.com/watch?v=VLsOLtp-TaI